jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

 interface; it is not intended to replace the ABI, just slide in underneath and reimplement it.

-However, since the param is the ABI, if a classmap DEFINEr doesn't also add a _CLASSMAP_PARAM, there is no ABI, and no protection is needed.
-In that case, class'd prdbgs would be enabled/disabled by legacy (class-less) queries.
+However, since the sysfs/kparam is the ABI, if a classmap DEFINEr doesn't also add a _CLASSMAP_PARAM, there is no ABI, and no protection is needed.
+In that case, class'd prdbgs would be enabled/disabled by legacy (class-less) queries, as a convenience, and because there's no need to enforce irrelevant rules.

 Dynamic Debug Classmap API
 ==========================

 DRM.debug is built upon:

-  ABI in /sys/module/drm/parameters/debug
-      the bits set all DRM_UT_* together
+- enum drm_debug_category: DRM_UT_<*> - <T> for short
-  ~23 categorized api macros: drm_dbg_<T>()
+- 23 categorized api macros: drm_dbg_<T>(), DRM_DEBUG_<T>()
-      all calling drm_{,dev}dbg(DRM_UT_*, ....)
-  ~5000 calls to the api macros across drivers/gpu/drm/*
+- 5000 calls to them
+- all calling to __pr_debug_cls(<T>, ...)

-The const short ints are good for optimizing compilers; a primary classmaps design goal was to preserve those opporunities for optimization.
-So basically .classid === category.
+Those compile-time const short ints are good for optimizing compilers;
+a primary classmaps design goal was to keep that property.
+So basically .class_id === category.

 Then we use the drm_categories DRM_UT_* enum for both the classnames (stringified enum symbols) and their numeric values.

-Its expected that future users will also use an enum-defined categorization scheme like DRM's, and dyndbg can be adapted under them similarly.
+Its expected that future users will also use categorized macros and an enum-defined categorization scheme like DRM's, with dyndbg inserted in similarly.

 DYNAMIC_DEBUG_CLASSMAP_DEFINE(var,type,_base,classnames) - this maps